 “UKSA is a cool place, the best place to do these qualifications.
 Although I’m an experienced sailor all the challenges that I face here are different to what I have been used to, so there are lots of new experiences for me.”

-The next intake of the Professional Yacht Cadetship is October, and you can apply now for selection.
+The next intake of the Superyacht Cadetship is October, and you can apply now for selection.